Generic Name: Zidovudine Syrup (zye DOE vue deen)

 You may report side effects to the FDA at 1-800-FDA-1088.
 You may also report side effects at http://www.fda.gov/medwatch.

 If OVERDOSE is suspected:

-- If you have any questions about zidovudine syrup, please talk with your doctor, pharmacist, or other health care provider.
+- Some drugs may have another patient information leaflet.
+Check with your pharmacist.
+If you have any questions about zidovudine syrup, please talk with your doctor, nurse, pharmacist, or other health care provider.

-This information should not be used to decide whether or not to take zidovudine syrup or any other medicine.
-Only your health care provider has the knowledge and training to decide which medicines are right for you.
+Disclaimer: This information should not be used to decide whether or not to take zidovudine syrup or any other medicine.
+Only the healthcare provider has the knowledge and training to decide which medicines are right for a specific patient.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
 This is only a brief summary of general information about zidovudine syrup.
 It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to zidovudine syrup.
-This information is not specific medical advice and does not replace information you receive from your health care provider.
-You must talk with your health care provider for complete information about the risks and benefits of using zidovudine syrup.
+This information is not specific medical advice and does not replace information you receive from the healthcare provider.
+You must talk with the healthcare provider for complete information about the risks and benefits of using zidovudine syrup.

 More about zidovudine

 - Side Effects